-If there are objects using Screen Set 2, there is a conflict, since the settings for lnk1 and lnk2 are different.
+If there are objects using Screen Set 2, there is a conflict, since the settings for Ink1 and Ink2 are different.

-If you choose to use the destination screening, these objects will still use Screen Set 2, and the settings of the destination separation Ink2 is used, i.e. an angle of 75° .
+If you choose to use the destination screening, these objects will still use Screen Set 2, and the settings of the destination separation lnk2 is used, i.e. an angle of 75°.

-If you choose to keep the destination screening, these objects will use a new screen set, where lnk2 uses the settings of lnk1, i.e. an angle of 45° .
+If you choose to keep the destination screening, these objects will use a new screen set, where lnk2 uses the settings of lnk1, i.e. an angle of $45^{\circ}$ .

 Note: When using the Recolor function, you will not get this option.
 The destination screening is always used.
-See Recolor on page 138
+See Recolor on page 124